deepjyotipaulhere/greenify/README.md

 We have ambitious plans for the future of Greenify, including:

 - **Gamification**: Introducing rewards and badges to incentivize sustainable practices.
-- **AI-powered recommendations**: Leveraging machine learning to provide more personalized and accurate sustainability tips.
 - **Integration with IoT devices**: Enabling users to connect their smart home devices for real-time energy monitoring and optimization.
 - **Expanded community features**: Adding forums, events, and leaderboards to enhance user engagement.
 - **Localization**: Expanding the app's reach by supporting multiple languages and regional content.